 To ensure comprehensive and coordinated service delivery, end-users who require long-term and comprehensive health and social assistance are entitled to have an individual plan (IP) drawn up for them to suit their specific needs.
-An IP is a tool used to coordinate services received by end-users from health and other public services.
-IP is also used to maintain a cooperation between end-users and the institutions that provide support to them.
-Numbers from Statistics Norway show that only few people who are entitled to an IP have one (Statistisk Sentralbyrå, 2020.
+An IP is both a tool for and a process of coordinating services received by end-users from health and other public services.
+IP is also used to maintain cooperation between end-users and the institutions that provide support to them.
+Numbers from Statistics Norway show that only a few people who are entitled to an IP have one (Statistisk Sentralbyrå, 2020.
 See: https://www.ssb.no/statbank/table/13006).
+Research also confirms the underuse of individual plans for service coordination.

 Objectives and research questions